- Philippa Gedge

-In 2004 she won first prize in the Daphne Du Maurier Festival Short Story Competition for her suspense story 'The Octopus Nest', which is now published in her first collection of short stories, The Fantastic Book of Everybody’s Secrets (2008).
+In 2004, Sophie won first prize in the Daphne Du Maurier Festival Short Story Competition for her suspense story 'The Octopus Nest', which is now published in her first collection of short stories, The Fantastic Book of Everybody’s Secrets.

-Sophie’s poetry is studied at GCSE, A-level and degree level across the UK.
+Sophie has also published seven collections of poetry.
+Her fifth, Pessimism for Beginners, was shortlisted for the 2007 T S Eliot Award.
+Her poetry is studied at GCSE, A-level and degree level across the UK.
 From 1997 to 1999 she was Fellow Commoner in Creative Arts at Trinity College, Cambridge, and between 1999 and 2001 she was a fellow of Wolfson College, Oxford.
-She lives in West Yorkshire with her husband and two children.

 Hannah’s reputation as a precocious yet fully developed practitioner of incisively clever light verse was earned by the warm reception given to her first two collections, The Hero and the Girl Next Door (1995) and Hotels Like Houses (1996).
 John Whitworth, for instance, reviewing her first book in Poetry Review (Spring 1995), noted her ‘phenomenal’ rate of writing and made comparisons with Wendy Cope as well as, more distantly, Lewis Carroll.
 Cope indeed provided a role model for Hannah, and has expressed her admiration; though Hannah has gone on to develop a more acerbic tone.
 (One might also think of Dorothy Parker, or of Fleur Adcock’s ‘anti-love poems’ such as ‘Against Coupling’, as influences).
 Hannah’s formal dexterity, her playing with cliché or swear words as in ‘Mountains Out of Small Hills’ or ‘The Only Point is Decimal’, became strong characteristics.
 Her subject is a perennial one, given a contemporary twist: the ways that personal relationships inevitably go wrong: ‘I almost hear a taxi driver fetching / your suitcase.
 Very soon you will be leaving’ (‘The Affair’).
 Yet she usually treats this in comic terms.
 The opening stanza of ‘A Day Too Late’ sets out its scenario and the speaker’s air of resignation.
 ‘You meet a man.
 You’re looking for a hero, / Which you pretend he is.
 A day too late / You realize his sex appeal is zero/ And you begin to dread the second date’.